Dexter (TV series): Association with real crimes

-Several comparisons and connections between the TV show and its protagonist have been drawn during criminal prosecutions.
+Several comparisons and connections to the TV show and its protagonist have been drawn during criminal prosecutions.
 In 2009, 17-year-old Andrew Conley said the show inspired him to strangle his ten-year-old brother.
 In an affidavit filed in Ohio County court, in Indiana, police said Conley confessed that he "watches a show called Dexter on Showtime, about a serial killer, and he stated, 'I feel just like him.'"

 In Spain, on July 25, 2009, a man and his girlfriend killed his brother and pregnant partner.
 The man owned the complete Dexter series DVD collection and the methods used to avoid leaving blood traces were inspired by the show.

 On November 4, 2010, in Sweden, a 21-year-old woman known as Dexter-mördaren ("The Dexter killer") or Dexter-kvinnan ("The Dexter woman") killed her 49-year-old father by stabbing him in the heart.
 During questioning, the woman compared herself to Dexter Morgan, and a picture of the character would appear on her phone when her father called her.
 In July 2011, she was sentenced to seven years in prison.

 In Norway, Shamrez Khan hired Håvard Nyfløt to kill Faiza Ashraf.
 Nyfløt claimed that Dexter inspired him, and he wanted to kill Khan in front of Faiza, similar to the television series, to "stop evil".

 Association was established between Mark Twitchell, of Edmonton, Alberta, Canada, during his first-degree murder trial, and the character of Dexter Morgan.
 After weeks of testimony and gruesome evidence presented in court, Twitchell was found guilty of the planned and deliberate murder of 38-year-old Johnny Altinger on April 12, 2011.